Teoneag/Ultimate-Tic-Tac-Toe-Asm/README.md

 ## 5. Implementation
 The game stores the following data

 ### General data
 - Nr of wins X
 - Nr of wins O
 - Nr of draws

 ### Current game state
-- current turn
-    * 0 value: no value
-    * -1: O
-    * 1: X
+- currentPlayer: X or O
-- the matrix of the “big” table: 3x3 (an array in memory)
+- matrix9 = the matrix of the “big” table: 3 x 3 (an array in memory)
+    * \- for empty
+    * D for draw on that square
+    * X for X won that square
+    * O for O won that square
+- index9 = the index of the current square in the matrix9: 0 - 8
-- a matrix for the smaller squares: 9x9
+- matrix81 = a matrix for the smaller squares: 9 x 9 (an array in memory)
     * coords_to_index(x, y) = 9 * (x - 1) + y
+- index81 = the index of the current square in the matrix81: 0 - 80
+- currentInput = the current input: 0 - 8, 9 for chose any

 ### Current game display
-- String: for all characters on the screen
+- stringPrintTable = string for printing the table (table lines + content)
-    * 3 * 5 * 11 *

 ## 6. Done
 - Teon